Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/docs/client-minutes/client-meeting-mar-1130am.md

 - look into the graphing of the sharing page and how it will be implemented.
 How data will be illustrated.

 - Discussion board is good- implement the TA's changes and it will be good to go

+## Summary

+- In summary, there are several tasks that need to be completed to improve a web application.
+These tasks include implementing a token for authentication and deciding whether it will be renewable or nonrenewable,